aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 **Exercise 1.** Write a Python code and perform the corresponding visualisation showing that for one time step, the forward Euler method is indeed of second order accuracy.

-**Exercise 2.** Compare the solution obtained with the forward Euler scheme to the exact solution.
+**Exercise 2.** In the case of the body in free fall, compare the solution obtained with the forward Euler scheme to the exact solution.
 Check again that the method is first order for a finite time interval.

 ```python